botpress/botpress-examples/wit-bot/README.md

 # Tutorial

 This tutorial will show you how easy it is to build a bot using Messenger and Wit.ai.
-For this purpose, we will build a bot from scratch and we will end up with a  weather bot in about 30 minutes.
+For this purpose, we will build a bot from scratch and we will end up with a simple weather bot in about 30 minutes.
 If you have any problem, do not hesitate to talk to us on our [Public Chatroom](https://gitter.im/botpress/core), it will be a pleasure for us to answer your requests.

-If you don't want to follow up our step-by-step guide, you can clone this repository and just try it by linking it to a Facebook Page (Step #6) and you Wit.ai account.
+If you don't want to follow up our step-by-step guide, you can clone this repository and just try it by linking it to a Facebook Page (Step #6) and you Wit.ai account (Step #7).
 If you clone the repository, don't forget to run `npm install` in your cloned repository.

 ## Requirements